 Belly-Sliding Fish Fry: What Does It Mean?

-Fish breeders will notice that healthy fry swim about in the tank from the moment they become free swimming.
+Fish breeders will notice that healthy fry swim about in the tank from the moment they become free-swimming.
 Other fish fry sink to the bottom and slide about on their bellies, picking up food from the bottom as it falls there.
-This may seem like fairly sensible behavior for fry, but it is usually the first sign of swim bladder disorder, and in most fry it means that culling is the best solution.
+This may seem like fairly sensible behavior for fry, but it is usually the first sign of swim bladder disorder.
+In most fry, it means that culling is the best solution.

 Swim bladder disorder occurs in baby fish fry when the organ that controls the swim bladder fails to develop properly, leaving the fish unable to swim normally.
-Some fish do develop swim bladder problems later in life, often due to overfeeding or illness, however the type of swim bladder disorder that is seen in fish fry is not a sign of sickness so much as it is a sign of a lifelong condition the fish will always suffer with.
-For this reason, belly sliding fry should be eliminated from the breeding population and preferably, from your fry tanks altogether.
+Some fish do develop swim bladder problems later in life, often due to overfeeding or illness, however, the type of swim bladder disorder that is seen in fish fry is a chronic, lifelong condition.
+For this reason, belly-sliding fry should be eliminated from the breeding population and preferably from your fry tanks altogether.

-If you have bellysliders, give them a few weeks of good clean water and good food.
-If there is no improvement and your fish is a confirmed belly sliding baby there is very little you can do.
-Some recover partially to have some swimming ability, but unless you have room in your tanks for several fish without proper locomotive skills, it is kinder to cull them.
-As they grow, swimming may become increasingly more difficult.
-Culling is the best and kindest option you have.
+If you have belly-sliders, give them a few weeks of good, clean water and good food.
+If there is no improvement and your fish are confirmed belly-sliding babies, there is very little you can do.
+Some recover partially to have some swimming ability, but unless you have room in your tanks for several fish, without proper locomotive skills, it is kinder to cull them.
+As they grow, swimming may become increasingly difficult, so culling is the best and kindest option you have.